 - → Applicants must provide a plan outlining the proposed project and the funding requested, articulating the benefits to the net zero transition and the ACT economy and alignment with the relevant grant objective. - → For Stream 1, applicants must provide matched co-contribution to support the ACT Government's contribution.
 This matched funding may be sourced from private, public funding or a combination of these sources.
-It may include in-kind contributions. - → Organisations must be able to demonstrate they have sufficient funds, resources, and capabilities to commence and complete proposed projects. - → Where applicable, applicants should consider how their proposal aligns with complementary government objectives and policies including, but not limited to: - " CBR Switched On: ACT's economic development priorities 2022-2025 - " ACT Climate Change Strategy 2019-2025 - " The ACT Zero Emissions Vehicle Strategy 2022-30 - " Our Pathway to Electrification Position Paper - " 10th Legislative Assembly Parliamentary and Governing Agreement - " Canberra's Living Infrastructure Plan - " Zero-Emission Transition Plan for Transport Canberra - " ACT Circular Economy Strategy 2023-2030 - " ACT Waste to Energy Policy 2020-2025
+It may include in-kind contributions. - → Organisations must be able to demonstrate they have sufficient funds, resources, and capabilities to commence and complete proposed projects. - → Where applicable, applicants should consider how their proposal aligns with complementary government objectives and policies including, but not limited to: - " The Integrated Energy Plan 2024-2030 - " CBR Switched On: ACT's economic development priorities 2022-2025 - " ACT Climate Change Strategy 2019-2025 - " The ACT Zero Emissions Vehicle Strategy 2022-30 - " Canberra's Living Infrastructure Plan - " Zero-Emission Transition Plan for Transport Canberra - " ACT Circular Economy Strategy 2023-2030 - " ACT Waste to Energy Policy 2020-2025 - " Everyday Climate Choices, what the ACT Government is doing